Support state housing now

 But successive governments have not done enough to make sure everyone has decent and suitable housing.
 They have prioritised legislation and policy that support property investor profits, forcing many people in our communities into unaffordable and insecure private rentals, and others into garages, cars and parks.

-Now, the National-led government plans to halt the building of new state houses, sell off state housing land, and make it less available to our communities.
+Now, the Coalition Government have stopped building nearly 3500 new state houses, are selling off state housing land, and making it less available to our communities.
 In some communities, there was never new state housing in the pipeline to begin with, despite people in every neighbourhood, town and city experiencing housing stress.

 We know from our own history and from overseas, that when governments play a bigger role in building and providing suitable housing, we lay the foundation for thriving communities.
 We have built state housing at scale as a solution before, and we can do it again.

-If we can show our local representatives that we support state housing in our communities, this will put pressure on the Government to keep building the state housing we need.
+If we can show our local representatives that we support state housing in our communities by starting local campaigns, this will put pressure on the Government to keep building the state housing we need.

 Start a local campaign for state housing, or check out a local campaign in your community to get involved with below.
 You don't need to have any experience to start a campaign!
 And you will have support to start slow.
 You might wish to start a digital petition or do more grassroots campaigning.
 We can work this out together, and you will have support all the way.